Skip to main content

 Find Your Course

-Use our course finder to get info about upcoming classes including dates, times, locations, and more.
-(Select WFD/CE 2024-2025 for summer, fall and winter courses.)
+Use our course finder to get more information about upcoming classes including dates, times, locations and more.
+Select the relevant term that starts with "WFD/CE" to see Workforce Development and Continuing Education courses.

 Register